GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 ### What's New

-- This repo has been depricated and will no longer be handling issues.
+- This repo has been deprecated and will no longer be handling issues.
 Feel free to use as is :)

 ## Description
 This repository serves as a Semantic Segmentation Suite.
 The goal is to easily be able to implement, train, and test new Semantic Segmentation models!
 Complete with the following: